Bridgewater History, Family Crest & Coats of Arms

 The surname Bridgewater was first found in Somerset where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Bridgewater family
+Early History of the Bridgewater family

 This web page shows only a small excerpt of our Bridgewater research.
 Another 64 words (5 lines of text) covering the years 1532, 1596, 1556 and 1563 are included under the topic Early Bridgewater History in all our PDF Extended History products and printed products wherever possible.